maxcountryman/flask-uploads/README.rst

 Goals
 -----

-- `Flask-Reuploaded` will be a stable drop-in replacement for `Flask-Uploads`
+- `Flask-Reuploaded` is a stable drop-in replacement for `Flask-Uploads`
 - regain momentum for this widely used package
 - provide working PyPi packages